 Contact organizations such as the Alzheimer's Association and the Alzheimer's Disease Education and Referral (ADEAR) Center for more information about the disease, treatment options, and caregiving resources.
 Some community groups may offer classes to teach caregiving, problem-solving, and management skills.

-Explain that Alzheimer’s is a brain disease, not a psychological or emotional disorder.
+Prepare your family and friends.
+Explain that Alzheimer's is a disease that affects the brain, not a psychological or emotional disorder.
 Share any educational materials that you have compiled.
-The more that people learn about the disease, the more comfortable they may feel around the person.
+The more that people learn about the disease, the more comfortable they may feel around the changes they experience.

 Preparing yourself and your family for what lies ahead is crucial, but there is another person who is equally as important: the person who has just been diganosed with Alzheimer's.
-It is also the most important conversations that you have.
-Having the end of life talk with an elderly parent is never easy, and you have to ask the hard questions.
+It is vitally important to begin planning.
+Having important elder care and end of life conversations with an elderly spouse or parent is never easy, however you have to ask the hard questions.
 What does the person who has been diagnosed want?
 Do they want to live at home as long as possible?
-What is going to happen if a person cannot be maintained in the home?
+What is going to happen if they cannot be maintained in the home?
 Do you have the finances to pay for extended care?
-What do you want done when you die?
+What continuing care and funeral plans are in place?

 Find a support group where you can share your feelings and concerns.
 Members of support groups often have helpful ideas or know of useful resources based on their own experiences.
 Online support groups, such as the AgingCare.com community, make it possible for caregivers to receive support without having to leave home.